AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 - Download and run Clock Tuner.

 - Click the “Tuner” tab and then just press “Diagnostic.”
-During this 5-10 minute process, go AFK for the best results.Please make a small change to the text you have given.
+During this 5-10 minute process, go AFK for the best results.Please make a minor alteration to the text you have provided.

 - Once the diagnostics are done, set “Advanced” under “Settings Mode.”